HritikBhat/Spotify_Clone_MVVM_App/README.md

 Features
-User Authentication: Allows users to sign in, sign up, and manage their profiles via PHP Server.
+User Authentication: Allows users to sign in, sign up, and manage their profiles via PHP Server.<br>
-Browse Music: Users can explore and search for songs, albums, and artists.
+Browse Music: Users can explore and search for songs, albums, and artists.<br>
-Create and Manage Playlists: Users can create, edit, and delete their playlists.
+Create and Manage Playlists: Users can create, edit, and delete their playlists.<br>
-Playback Controls: Basic music playback functionalities such as play, pause, skip, and shuffle.
+Playback Controls: Basic music playback functionalities such as play, pause, skip, and shuffle.<br>

 Features/Tasks needs to completed:
 Made For You Section